-All client files are de-identified and assigned a clinic number.
-The number has five units which provide important identifying information about the client.
+All client files are de-identified and assigned a clinic or ID number, and may be in hard copy or virtual.
+If in hard copy, the number has five units which provide important identifying information about the client.
 An illustration appears below:

-Client Number 06-50 - A - 4 - 01
+Client Number 06- 50 - A - 4 - 01

-- the year the client entered the Clinic - the client was the 50th client to enter the SLHS clinic in 2006 - A the client has an articulation disorder the month of the client's birth is April the year of the client's birth is 2001
+- 06 the year the client entered the Clinic

+- 50 the client was the 50th client to enter the SLHS clinic in 2006

+- A the client has an articulation disorder

+- 4 the month of the client's birth is April

+- 01 the year of the client's birth is 2001